 Receiving jobs and communicating with merchants

-After you’ve a published profile and setup at least one service, you're eligible to start receiving jobs.
+After you have a published profile and have set up at least one service, you're eligible to start receiving jobs.

 Types of jobs

 There are a few different ways that you can receive jobs through the Experts Marketplace:

 Matches - Merchants describe their job requirements, and the job is sent to multiple partners who are selected by the matching algorithm.

 Direct requests - Merchants find your profile in the Experts Marketplace and send you a job request directly.

 Prospective merchant contacts - Prospective merchants who haven't created a store can contact you in two ways: